 Peak Flow Monitoring

 One simple way to monitor lung capacity is by using a peak flow meter.
 This device measures the maximum amount of air that can be exhaled forcefully in one breath.
+By tracking peak flow readings over time, individuals can identify any changes in lung function and adjust their treatment plan accordingly.

 Spirometry Monitoring

 Another method for monitoring lung capacity is by performing spirometry tests at home.
 Spirometry tests measure lung function by assessing the amount of air that can be exhaled and the speed at which it is exhaled.
+These tests can be done using a handheld spirometer, which can be purchased online or through a medical supply store.

 To track lung capacity over time, individuals can chart their peak flow or spirometry readings in a notebook or spreadsheet.
 By regularly monitoring lung function, individuals can track their progress and identify any areas of concern.
+They can also share this information with their healthcare provider to help inform their treatment plan.

 In addition to monitoring lung capacity, individuals can also take steps to improve their lung function and overall respiratory health.
 This includes quitting smoking, avoiding air pollution and other respiratory irritants, and engaging in regular exercise.